 Unlike the South East Ridge trailhead, this one is well-marked.

 It’s starting to feel late in the day, even though it’s only about 3pm – sunset is around 5:30pm.
-I’ve got time to explore a bit more, so rather than heading back to the car at Yellowpinch, I continue up the firetrail to have a look at Conan Creek Falls.
-It’s easy walking, although slightly uphill (you gain about 100m), and the firetrail crosses the creek a couple of times (all of the crossing can be rock-hopped without getting wet feet!).
+I’ve got time to explore a bit more, so rather than heading back to the car at Yellowpinch I continue to down the firetrail to the beautiful Cronan Creek Falls.

-Now it’s straight back to the Yellowpinch car park, via my camp site where I need to pack up my tent and collect overnight backpack.
+From the falls it’s straight back to the Yellowpinch car park, via my camp site where I need to pack up the tent and collect my overnight backpack.
 It’s about 5km down the firetrail to the national park boundary, where a weir crosses Logan River – much of this section I walked at nght the previous day, and didn’t see anything!

-The last 2km passes through light forest and farmland – it seems the firetrail is actually on private land (or recently reclaimed private land).
+The last 2km passes through light forest and farmland – it seems as though the firetrail is actually on private land (or recently reclaimed private land).
 The mountain directly ahead is not Mount Barney – it’s a much lower peak.

 There are glimpses of Mount Barney East to the west, rising above the forest.